2K Crafts

 Easter Banner

-Easter is coming, and what better way to celebrate than by creating your very own vintage Easter banner?
+Easter is coming, and what better way to celebrate than by creating your very own Vintage Easter Banner?
 Whether you’re a beginner or a veteran banner maker, this DIY tutorial will walk you through the entire process.
-From designing the logo to choosing the perfect fabric, this guide has everything you need to bring cheer to your Easter celebration!
+From designing the look to choosing the perfect material, this guide has everything you need to bring cheer to your Easter celebration!

 Last year, I found two dozen vintage Easter-themed gift boxes.
 I gave some out but I still have some left over.
 So this year, I took one of them and cut it up to highlight the cute vintage Easter bunny graphics on it to make a vintage Easter banner.
 I also added my own Easter egg in the center, which is provided below as a free printable.
 Here’s how I made my banner…it was super easy and quick!